Pūkeko Pictures

 Pūkeko Pictures is a New Zealand based entertainment company.
 It produces a mix of live-action, animated, games and picture books for the global entertainment market.

 It was created as a partnership between the co-founders of Weta Workshop, Richard Taylor and Tania Rodger; and author, illustrator and producer Martin Baynton.

 Their first collaboration was Jane and the Dragon, a CGI TV series about a girl and her pet dragon.
 Their subsequent television series The WotWots was nominated in 2012 for "Best Animated Television Production – Preschool" in the 2012 Annie Awards.

 Clive Spink was appointed as Chief Executive Officer in 2015.
-In 2012, the studio inked a first look deal with FremantleMedia.
+In 2012, the studio signed a first look deal with FremantleMedia.